-The palace project team investigated the use of a traditional torch-applied bituminous membrane.
-However, it was found that it would have been complicated to install and would have consumed a lot of time considering the size of the project.
-The engineering consultant, Dorsch Qatar recommended the use of 4,500 m3 (160,000 ft3) Krystol Internal Membrane (KIM) treated concrete to waterproof the isolated footings, grade beam, column neck, and all water retaining structures.
-Not only does KIM provide completely watertight concrete structure, but also saves time, labor, and overall cost – three important aspects of construction in Qatar.
+The team investigated the use of a traditional torch-applied bituminous membrane.
+However, they found that it would have been complicated to install and would have consumed a lot of time considering the size of the project.
+Instead, the engineering consultant, Dorsch Qatar, recommended the use of 4,500 m3 (160,000 ft3) of KIM-treated concrete to waterproof the palace’s isolated footings, grade beam, column neck, and water-retaining structures.
+That would not only provide the team with a completely watertight concrete structure, but it would also save the team time, labor, and overall cost, which are three significant aspects to construction in Qatar.

 In addition to this, the team applied the Krystol Waterstop System to the palace’s construction joints for permanent waterproofing protection, which had been another concern when the team was initially considering applying an external membrane.

 In the end, both KIM and the Krystol Waterstop System provided the Al Jassasiya South House with a completely tanked foundation while saving the project time, labor, and money.

 Krystol Internal Membrane (KIM) is a hydrophilic crystalline admixture used to create permanently waterproof concrete.